ItOmegaDev/ItOmegaDev/README.md

 ## 🛠️ Projects & Expertise

 * **OmegaSMP:** Lead Administrator and Developer of a high-performance Minecraft server.
-I manage proxy configurations, anti-cheat security (GrimAC), and hardware optimization.
+I manage proxy configurations, anti-cheat security, and hardware optimization.
-* **E-Commerce Platform:** Currently building a professional internet shop using Next.js 15 and Sanity CMS to ensure high performance and scalability.
 * **System Optimization:** Extensive experience in Linux kernel/driver tuning and hardware benchmarking to squeeze every bit of performance out of the system.

 ## ⚡ Fun Facts